MadRoosterCro/modern_javascript_sandbox/1-console/README.md

 `msg` is a JavaScript string containing substitution strings

 and `subst1 ... substN` are JavaScript objects with which to replace substitution strings in the `msg` for additional control over the output.

+### Logging objects

+Don't use `console.log(obj)`, use `console.log(JSON.parse(JSON.stringify(obj)))`.

+This way you are sure you are seeing the value of obj at the moment you log it.
+Otherwise, many browsers provide a live view that constantly updates as values change.
+This may not be what you want.

+# All console methods